gjtiquia/hello-world-cpp/README.md

 ## Build - Using g++

-The bash script is writted because i dun wanna type so many characters everytime i wanna build lol.
+The bash script is written because i dun wanna type so many characters everytime i wanna build lol.
 Also prevents typos.
-I also dun needa remember all the commands if i just needa remember `bash build.sh`
+I also dun needa remember all the commands if i just needa remember `bash build.sh`.
+Also allows the build step to change while i just needa remember one command.

-But yeah, u can just build directly using
+But yeah, at least at this stage u can just build directly using
 ```bash
 g++ main.cpp -o main
 ```